Wake Forest Sociology Alumni Profiles

 Adam Hess (’03) received a J.D. in 2006 from the University of Notre Dame.
 He is a litigation associate in Winston & Strawn’s Washington, D.C. office working in patent litigation, white-collar criminal litigation, and internal investigation matters.
 He was recognized by Chief Judge David Sentelle of the U.S. Court of Appeals for the D.C.
 Circuit for his commitment to pro bono legal services.

 Nicole Little (’13) graduated from WFU with a sociology major, a crime and criminal justice concentration, and a women and gender studies minor.
-In January 2014, she will become the Director of The Darryl Hunt Project for Freedom and Justice, an organization dedicated public education and advocacy about wrongful convictions and criminal justice inequalities.
-She plans to obtain a JD and become a criminal justice attorney.
+In January 2014, she became the Director of The Darryl Hunt Project for Freedom and Justice, an organization dedicated public education and advocacy about wrongful convictions and criminal justice inequalities.
+She is currently pursuing a law degree at North Carolina Central University.

 J’Taime Lyons (’13) is now working as for Teach for America in the greater New Orleans area.
 A Truman Scholar (’12) she knows that this experience will be the start to a professional life dedicated to revamping educational policies to close the opportunity gap.